Graphic for Join a Library Book Club showing a line drawing of a stack of 4 books

 monthly | 3rd Wednesday, 1 p.m.

-For more information, contact the Adult and Teen Services department by email at AskAdult@btpl.org or by calling 248-642-5800 and asking for the Adult and Teen Services Desk.
+For more information, contact the Adult and Teen Services department: email AskAdult@btpl.org or call 248-642-5800.

-If you require additional accommodations, including a virtual option, please contact us at least 24 hours before the program date.
+If you require additional accommodations, including a virtual option, please contact the library at least 24 hours before the program date.